LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. You will be creating a new GitHub Personal Access token and giving it the name "FastLane Access Token"
 1. Open this link: [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new)
+    * Referring to the graphic
+        * Note that Tokens (classic) is highlighted
+        * You may be asked to choose between Fine-grained and classic (choose classic)
-    * Referring to the graphic, type FastLane Access Token in the Note box
+        * Type FastLane Access Token in the Note box
     * The default Expiration time is 30 days - but you should select 90 days (use the drop down menu to select)
         * You get an email when this token is close to expiration
         * Since you must rebuild every 90 days, setting the Expiration time to 90 days acts as a convenient reminder